Texans QB’s sex assault cases highlight concerns amid #MeToo

 Rusty Hardin, Watson’s lead attorney, said he believes that concern about sexual assault is “long overdue,” and he condemned the attacks and threats against his client’s accusers.
 But he also pushed back against claims that he’s being insensitive, acknowledging the nature of his job in the legal realm puts him in a precarious position amid a societal sea change.

-Because of (hash)MeToo, there’s a tendency by many to automatically assume such allegations are true, Hardin said.
+Because of #MeToo, there’s a tendency by many to automatically assume such allegations are true, Hardin said.

 “If Deshaun Watson comes out and says I never did this, is he attacking the women just by denying he committed the offense?
 That’s where we’ve gotten to,” said Hardin, a well-known Houston civil and criminal defense attorney who represented ex-pitcher Roger Clemens when he was acquitted in 2012 of charges that he lied to Congress by denying he used performance-enhancing drugs.